Tampa Bay Estuary Program (TBEP)

 St. Petersburg, FL 33701

-USA: Florida: Tampa Bay Watershed (includes Pinellas, Manatee, Hillsborough, and parts of Pasco Counties)
+USA: Florida: Tampa Bay Watershed (includes parts of Hillsborough, Pasco, Pinellas, Polk, Manatee, and Sarasota counties)

 Grants to USA and Canada nonprofit charitable organizations to impact public policy in a variety of national and international issues.
 In previous years, grants have been awarded for general operations and project support to think tanks, national councils, judicial orga